-Travel restrictions to several popular holiday destinations are expected to be lifted from 6 July, but while many people are rushing to book overseas breaks, others are understandably worried about going abroad.
+Travel restrictions to several popular holiday destinations have been lifted, but while many people are rushing to book overseas breaks, others are understandably worried about going abroad.

-The government is set to announce that UK holidaymakers will be able to travel to certain countries with low coronavirus infection rates, without having to self-isolate for 14 days on their return.
-The Foreign and Commonwealth Office is expected to remove its warning against all but essential travel to these destinations.
+The government has announced that UK holidaymakers will be able to travel to 59 countries with low coronavirus infection rates, and provided they are returning to the UK after 10 July, they won’t have to self-isolate for 14 days on their return.
+The Foreign and Commonwealth Office has removed its warning against all but essential travel to these destinations.

-Here, we look at what the rule changes are likely to mean for those hoping to go away this summer, and for people who have breaks booked but don’t want to go.
+Here, we look at what the rule changes mean for those hoping to go away this summer, and for people who have breaks booked but don’t want to go.

 - If I haven’t yet booked a holiday but am nervous about going abroad, can I book a holiday in the UK?